fillip1984/locutus/README.md

 ## UI

 Using tabs currently, with the player being full screen.
-There is a modal on the
+There is a modal to demonstrate how to pull up a sheet but it isn't used currently...

 ## Current state